HENRYCCHH/Energy_Oracle-Sydney_Fuel_Price_Trends_and_Cycle_Analysis/README.md

 Inspired by 7-Eleven’s model, a one-week price lock feature is recommended.
 When used in conjunction with trough forecasts, this allows users to secure low prices before market rebounds, further maximizing cost efficiency and offering a unique value proposition within the fuel app ecosystem.

 Based on the key insights uncovered throughout this analysis, a prototype of the Energy Oracle application has been developed to demonstrate its potential functionality and user experience.
 This prototype highlights how real-time data and predictive analytics can be leveraged to help users make smarter refueling decisions.

+## Watch the Video Demonstration of Energy Oracle App in action
 [![Watch the demo](https://img.youtube.com/vi/247Yvbs0aCM/0.jpg)](https://youtu.be/247Yvbs0aCM)